coder/docs/setup/updating.md

 If this happens, we recommend uninstalling and reinstalling:

-1. Export the helm chart values into a file:
+1. Export the Helm chart values into a file:

    ```console
    helm get values --namespace coder coder > current-values.yaml